aromanovich/kozmic-ci/docs/source/installation.rst

 * A uWSGI-application that sends a job log into a websocket (:mod:`tailer`)
 * A Celery-worker that runs jobs

+These components require Python 2.7, MySQL, Redis and Docker.

-A `Kozmic CI's Dockerfile`_ is pretty much self-documenting about how to do it.
+A `Kozmic CI's Dockerfile`_ is pretty much self-documenting about how to deploy them.

 It uses `Supervisor`_ for running all the components (see the last three sections of `supervisor.conf`_) and `uWSGI`_ as an application server for